Frequently asked questions about the pass-through entity tax (PTET)

 Can an entity amend its PTET return after it has been filed?

-Tax Law § 865(f)(2) authorizes the Tax Commissioner to consent to the amendment of an original PTET return in appropriate circumstances.
-Requests to amend an entity return must be made in writing before an amended return can be filed.
+The Tax Commissioner is authorized to consent to the amendment of an original PTET return in appropriate circumstances.
+Amended PTET returns requested by taxpayers are subject to review and approval by the Tax Department.
 Regardless of whether an extension was filed, all requests must be made within one year of the extended due date of the initial return.
 This ensures that all partners and shareholders have adequate time to receive notice and file corresponding amended personal income tax returns to claim their updated PTET credits.

-To be considered, amended returns must be received by the department by the following dates:
+To be considered, requests to amend PTET returns must be received by the department by the following dates:

 The PTET credit cannot be claimed on a group return.
 If a pass-through entity has previously received approval to file a group return, what is the process for ending the group return filing?